Grades and Course Credits

 An incomplete grade (I) is granted when a student cannot complete course requirements on time due to extenuating circumstances.
 A student may be required to provide proof of the circumstances.

-An incomplete grade may be granted with the condition that the student will complete the coursework on his or her own and within a specific and mutually agreed-upon timeframe.
-In no case can that timeframe exceed more than one (1) year (twelve months) from the time the incomplete grade is assigned.
+An incomplete grade may be granted with the condition that the student will complete the coursework on their own and within a specific and mutually agreed-upon time frame.
+In no case can that time frame exceed more than one (1) year (twelve months) from the time the incomplete grade is assigned.

 Course managers may not grant an incomplete grade as an alternative to submitting a poor or failing grade.
 In the event that a student does not complete coursework or make a timely request for an incomplete grade, the course manager must assign a grade.